 Option C: target contract with activity schedule (used with ECC, ECS, TSC & PSC)

-Option E: cost-reimbursable contract (used with ECC, ECS & TSC)
+Option E: cost-reimbursable contract (used with ECC, ECS, TSC & PSC)

 Option F: management contract (used with ECC)

-This allowance is made by the contractor (in the ECC) when preparing his programme.
-These are owned by the contractor and provided to demonstrate that the contractor has made due allowance for risks which are his under the contract.
+This allowance is made by the contractor (in the ECC) when preparing its programme.
+These are owned by the contractor and provided to demonstrate that the contractor has made due allowance for risks which are the contractor's under the contract.

 They must be realistic - unrealistic allowances could prevent the project manager from accepting the programme.

-The NEC3 Term Service Contract: intended to be used for the appointment of a supplier for a period of time to manage and provide a service.
+The NEC4 Term Service Contract: intended to be used for the appointment of a supplier for a period of time to manage and provide a service.

-The NEC3 Term Service Short Contract: intended for appointment of a supplier for a period of time to manage and provide a service as alternative to the TSC for contracts which do not require sophisticated management techniques, comprise straightforward work and impose only low risks on both the employer and the contractor.
+The NEC4 Term Service Short Contract: intended for appointment of a supplier for a period of time to manage and provide a service as alternative to the TSC for contracts which do not require sophisticated management techniques, comprise straightforward work and impose only low risks on both the client and the contractor.

 A defined term in ECC to describe those areas which are necessary for, and only used to deliver, the required works.

-This is a secondary Option available in a number of NEC3 contracts.
+This is a secondary option available in a number of NEC4 contracts.
 These allow for additional conditions of contract to that in the printed form – this could comprise of additions, deletions or omissions.
 Careful consideration should be given to the need for a Z clause.
-Care should also be taken to ensure that the clause retains the clarity, style and terminology of the rest of the NEC3 contract as well as that it does not cause conflict with other clauses.
+Care should also be taken to ensure that the clause retains the clarity, style and terminology of the rest of the NEC4 contract as well as that it does not cause conflict with other clauses.